Federico-Maresca/Virtual_Assistant/README.md

 _These instructions allow for the quick setup and installation of all dependencies such as the Tensorflow lite support package and various libraries._

+0. _Optional_ Generate a new clean environment with virtualenv and activate it.

 1. Clone the repo.
    ```sh
    git clone https://github.com/Federico-Maresca/Virtual_Assistant.git